 The task Scheduling tab lets you pick from a set of resources and roles that are gathered from your project and presented in valid combinations (for example, only valid resources are suggested, in concert with valid associated roles).
 The suggested roles/resources are determined by whether your project is in project or task resource planning mode.
 You pick the resource and role and then set the hours for each schedule.

 The basic flow is to first create your task list.
 Then, either schedule specific resources to a task, or if you don't know specific resources you can assign roles and go back and assign resources to those roles later.
 If your organization includes task estimates in its planning process, then you can enter task time estimates for the roles.
 You record scheduled hours to resources.

-Note about permissions: You must have Edit Team permission for the project to which the task belongs in order to schedule a resource to a task (the resource is automatically added to the project team).
+Note about permissions: You must have Project > Edit permission for the project to which the task belongs in order to schedule a resource to a task.
+The scheduled resource will to automatically added to the project team, if not already there).

 This topic covers:

 Unplanned Hours (logged timesheet hours with no schedule)

 If your project is in Project resource planning mode, then the Add Resource and Add Role droplists contain resources and roles that have allocations on the project.

 Whether scheduling a resource or a role: